For over three decades, the predations of MJ Akbar have been shrugged off as a “rite of passage” in the newsroom. That changed this week.

 “I heard people refer to the Asian Age Delhi office as Akbar’s harem,” writes Wahab.

-The editor Akbar rose to prominence early in his career as a journalist.
+Akbar rose to prominence early in his career as a journalist.
 By the time he was in his mid-20s, he had been editor of two magazines.
 Sunday, the magazine he started editing in 1976, was noted for the feisty, fresh attitudes it brought to Indian journalism in the post-Emergency period.
 In 1982, he launched the Telegraph, which would go on to become one of the largest dailies in eastern India.
 By the late 1980s, when a young Saba Naqvi joined the Telegraph in Kolkata, Akbar already had a formidable reputation.
 “We were all told he was god’s gift to the profession,” she writes in Daily O.

 Akbar followed up his successful run at the Telegraph with a brief stint in politics, contesting as a Congress candidate and then advising the ministry of human resources, before returning to journalism and launching the Asian Age in 1994.
 By then, he also had several well-admired books under his belt.